You barely have time to get ready in the morning for work/ school. And on top of that, you have to make time for a morning routine too?

 4. They exercise

 All successful people who exercise in the morning swear by it as the best way to start your day.
 In his book “The 5 AM Club” Robin Sharma teaches the 20/20/20 formula.
 The first sixty minutes after you wake up, ideally between 5 am and 6 am, is divided into three 20 minute blocks.
-The first 20 minutes are dedicated for exercise.
+The first 20 minutes are dedicated to exercise.

 According to Robin, sweating in the first 20 minutes have many benefits.
-Sweating releases BDNF, a brain chemical which helps to repair the brain cells damaged by stress and makes new neural connections grow.
+Sweating releases BDNF, a brain chemical that helps to repair the brain cells damaged by stress and makes new neural connections grow.
 Developing new brain cells boost your ability to learn, improve memory, prevent Alzheimer’s, depression, anxiety, etc. (Source)

 Another benefit of making exercise a part of your morning routine is, when you do it as soon as you get up, you don’t have time to negotiate with yourself to procrastinate on it.
 Also, including exercise in your morning routine makes sure it gets done because your schedule has probably no other demands in those early hours.